 Some voices out there declare that only new – as in brand new – records can get a review.
-To go back and contemplate good ‘ol tunes from the past is forbidden devilry.
+To go back and contemplate good ol’ tunes from the past is forbidden devilry.
 To be squished quickly, blown to smithereens with this mighty Thor’s hammer surely in their possession.

 And besides, now that I have the scent of Summoning in my nostrils after With Doom We Come, it is time to lose a few words on their 2006 epic and 6th full-length record Oath Bound.
-The one that – after five long years – followed the much lauded and also equally much hated 2001 epic Let Mortal Heroes Sing Your Fame.
-And – by the same token – ushered in the seven-year-long wait to Old Mornings Dawn.
+The one that – after five long years – followed the much-lauded and also equally much-hated 2001 epic Let Mortal Heroes Sing Your Fame.
+And – by that same token – ushered in the seven-year-long wait to Old Mornings Dawn.

 Oath Bound is also the record our friends from Utah – Caladan Brood – really should have latched on to.
 Because – as a fun fact – their record released just prior to Old Mornings Dawn.
 So, what I’ll never understand is this near-miss they produced.
 Because Echoes of Battle more resembles Old Mornings Dawn than it ever did Oath Bound.
-Oh sweet conspiracy.
+Oh, sweet conspiracy.
 And don’t we like them, especially the ones we really don’t want to solve.

 Yet at this time back in 2006, Summoning were clearly playing in a league of their own.
 Their special brand of electronically charged Atmospheric and Melodic Black Metal was pretty much unchallenged.
 One could argue that Burzum plowed these dreary fields as well during their Filosofem era in the ’90s, but I would tend to disagree.
 If anything, then only just.

 But here we are, and the outcome with its dry rasps is almost otherworldly in its allure.
-Oath Bound really latches on where Minas Morgul left off in a way some ten years earlier.
+Oath Bound really latches on where Minas Morgul left off some ten years earlier.
 The epically charged atmosphere feels invigorating.
 Ice-cold vibrations of anger and fury, armies of ogres marching towards you.
-The sounds of war, complete with booming drums and the horns drive this home beautifully.
+The sounds of war, complete with booming drums and war horns that drive this home beautifully.

 So, in essence, Oath Bound harnesses emotion in a way its two successors were not able to.
 And this is a crucial ingredient for any good record out there.
 Summoning tried hard to inject some of that back into their tune in With Doom We Come.
 With some success that surely topped Old Mornings Dawn, but did not get close to this record.

 In the end, Oath Bound remains unmatched to this day in the band’s discography.
-By reaching back to the roots of Summoning‘s style, the band managed to get out of the watery direction its predecessor took and back into the land of plenty.
+By reaching back to the roots of Summoning‘s style, the band managed to get out of the watery direction its predecessor took, and back into the land of plenty.